Dragonmystic707/exalted-reincarnated/docs/System/The System.md

 [**Strife**](/System/The System/#strife), a way for the Player to wrest control over the narrative in their favor.

+Lastly, there are a couple of raw uses of anima:

+-   Expending 1 Anima to add 2 Dice to an action.
+This may only be done once per turn—you cannot expend 2 anima to get 4 dice.

-Lastly, Anima can be used **in place of Motes,** 1 Anima per 1 Mote, should the Exalt ever run out of their stored energy.
+-   Anima may be used in place of Motes, at a rate of 1 Anima per Mote.
+    An unlimited amount of Anima may be expended this way.

+    -   This is usually reserved for when all Motes have been expended, as Anima is typically a more precious resource.

 #### Build Power